sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ###  concise-software-identity Co-constraints

-- Only one of the corpus, patch, and supplemental items MUST be set to "true", or all of the corpus, patch, and supplemental items MUST be set to "false" or be omitted.
+- Only one of the patch and supplemental items MUST be set to "true", or the patch and supplemental items MUST be set to "false" or be omitted.

 - If the patch item is set to "true", the tag SHOULD contain at least one link with the rel(ation) item value of "patches" and an href item specifying an association with the software that was patched.